 Theorem 2.3.
 An ArrayDeque implements the List interface.
-Ignoring the cost of calls to resize(), an ArrayDeque supports the operations during all calls to resize().
+Ignoring the cost of calls to resize(), an ArrayDeque supports the operations

-- get(i) and set(i,x) in O(1) time per operation; and - add(i,x) and remove(i) in $O(1 + min\{i,n-i\})$ time per operation.
+- get(i) and set(i, x) in O(1) time per operation; and - add(i, x) and remove(i) in O(1 + min{i, n i}) time per operation.

-Furthermore, beginning with an empty ArrayDeque, performing any sequence of m add(i,x) and remove(i) operations results in a total of O(m) time spent
+Furthermore, beginning with an empty ArrayDeque, performing any sequence of $m \operatorname{add}(i, x)$ and remove(i) operations results in a total of O(m) time spent